influxdata/telegraf/docs/specs/tsd-005-output-buffer-strategy.md

 ## Overview

-Currently, when a Telegraf output metric queue fills, either due to incoming metrics being too fast or various issues with writing to the output, new metrics are dropped and never written to the output.
+Currently, when a Telegraf output metric queue fills, either due to incoming metrics being too fast or various issues with writing to the output, oldest metrics are overwritten and never written to the output.
 This specification defines a set of options to make this output queue more durable by persisting pending metrics to disk rather than only an in-memory limited size queue.